 Zain was diagnosed with severe cerebral palsy.
 Over the next few years, the parents gradually became aware of the extent of damage caused by in-utero asphyxiation.
 They also came to peace with the fact that Zain would be bound to a wheelchair throughout his life and would always be dependent on them.

 Cerebral Palsy is a neurological disorder that adversely affects muscle coordination.
 It is caused as a result of damage to the brain before or at the time of birth, or within the first few years of life when the brain is still developing.
 This leads to a certain degree of disability in movement, posture, and balance.

 - Cerebral palsy is the most common disability related to movement and motor skills among children

-- Most children with the medical condition also develop other conditions.
+- Most children with this medical condition also develop other conditions.
 This includes seizures, learning and behavioural disorders, bowel and bladder problems, bone abnormalities, and vision, speech or hearing problems

 - Cerebral palsy is more common in boys as compared to girls

 Today, we’re grieving the loss of Satya Nadella’s son, Zain, and sending love and support to all parents who have children suffering from cerebral palsy.
-You have our heart, our prayers.
+You have our hearts, our prayers.